If you’re a new therapist in the early stages of your career, it can be tough to carve out a professional path that’s all your own.

 - Professional organizations, networks, and events

-Choose support systems that nurture and affirm one or more aspects of your identity—such as spirituality, race/ethnicity, gender/sexual orientation, professional focus, scholarly interests, and so on.
-These supporters can provide a depth of connection that allows you to gain a better understanding of yourself.
+Choose support systems that nurture and affirm one or more aspects of your identity—such as professional focus, scholarly interests, spirituality, race and/or ethnicity, gender and/or sexual orientation, and so on.

 6. Work through personal transitions